mvitousek/reticulated/README.md

 ----------------

 * Testing!
-While Reticulated contains typechecking rules for all AST nodes in Python 2.7, 3.2, and 3.3, **not all have been tested**.
+While Reticulated contains typechecking rules for all AST nodes in Python 2.7, 3.2, and 3.3, **not all have been well-tested**.

-* Typechecking of imports: currently only the main file of a Python program is typechecked.
-Naturally, this is insufficient.
-Imports will probably be typechecked at the import site at runtime by using an import hook, if feasible.
+* Typechecking of imports: imports are typechecked, but the system that does so is pretty fragile and needs to be improved.
+Also, types are not yet imported and typechecking only detects errors within an individual module.

-* Non-trivial function parameters: currently only positional arguments without defaults are typechecked, and function calls with keywords or other advanced features will result in a type error.
+* Non-trivial function parameters: currently only positional arguments without defaults are typechecked, and function calls with keywords or other advanced features will result in a warning.

 * Object aliases: the ability to use the name of a class as an alias for the structural type of its instances needs to be added.